shiltemann/Galaxy-Owncloud-Integration/README.md

 Galaxy-Owncloud integration consists of two parts:

+* Galaxy import/export tool - tool to send Galaxy datasets to Owncloud or fetch them into Galaxy
 * Owncloud App - adds "send to Galaxy" action to files in owncloud.
-* Galaxy import/export tool - tool to send Galaxy datasets to Owncloud or fetch them into Galaxy

-### Owncloud App
-Adds "send to Galaxy" action to files in owncloud.
-Users may then select the Galaxy server they wish to send their file to from a dropdown menu.
-Configure this list in the galaxyconnect.js file.

-TODO: add galaxy server from POST parameter to list of servers

 ### Galaxy import/export tool